Utah Is Now The 17th Constitutional Carry State !!

 The New Law Allows

-• Carry the firearm fully loaded
+- Carry the firearm loaded.

 The law also creates a fund known as the Suicide Prevention and Education Fund where 50% of excess funds from concealed firearm permit fees will be transferred to the Division of Substance Abuse and Mental Health to be used in suicide prevention efforts that include a focus on firearm safety as related to suicide prevention.